 After you have decided the type of bike you want to get, you will need to figure out the correct size.
 Check out our guide:

 Want to save some money by buying used?
+You can save a lot, but you have to be careful.
 Check out our guide:

 Still not sure you want a bike?
 Better read this: